gabrielegilardi/HashTable/README.md

 ## Examples

-Examples of usage are at the end each file.
+Examples of usage are at the end of each file.